osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 ## Datasets

 There are three datasets you need to obtain.
-Before you beging, create a `data` directory at the root of the cloned repo.
+Before you begin, create a `data` directory at the root of the repo.

 ```
 $ mkdir data/